 PTI is a self-supporting agency under the control and supervision of the Circuit Solicitor's Office, and is supported through cooperation of judicial, law enforcement and community service agencies.

 Allows a first time juvenile offender of a nonviolent crime to avoid going to court by completing a tailor-made outline determined by a hearing.
-The reduction of the caseload on the Department of Juvenile Justice (ADJ) allows the staff to concentrate on more serious cases.
+The reduction of the caseload on the Department of Juvenile Justice (DJJ) allows the staff to concentrate on more serious cases.
 Permits the community to play an active part in the juvenile justice system.

 Upon completion of all program requirements, the participants will have their drug court charge(s) dismissed, and the charges are eligable for expungement.
 If a person fails to complete the program, the participant will be terminated from the Adult Drug Court program and the individual’s original General Sessions sentence will be imposed.